Super Bowl XXX: Halftime show

 Diana Ross performed during the halftime show, titled "Take Me Higher: A Celebration of 30 years of the Super Bowl".
 The show featured a number of her songs along with pyrotechnics, special effects, and stadium card stunts.
-The show ended with Ross singing "Take Me Higher" from her 1995 nineteenth studio album of the same name, and then she was taken from the field in a helicopter.
+The show ended with Ross singing "Take Me Higher" from her 1995 nineteenth studio album of the same name, and she left the field in a helicopter.